 Prasiolite - Prase quartz, green or hyaline

-: pendants featuring drilled gemstones or 925 sterling silver, tumbled gemstones
+; pendants made of drilled stones or 925 silver; tumbled gemstones

-Prasiolite is a subtle quartz with a magical and vibe; in crystal healing, it encourages vitality, calm and self-love.
+Prasiolite is an understated quartz with a magical and cheerful vibe that, in crystal healing, invites you to experience vitality, calm, and self-love.

-What are the meanings and of prasiolite in crystal healing?
+What are the meanings and properties of prasiolite in crystal healing?

-Emotional Healing – Acceptance and – Balance and Mental and – Personal Growth – Authenticity
+Emotional Healing – Self-Acceptance and Self-Love – Balance and Mental Clarity – Personal Growth – Authenticity

-A companion for personal growth in crystal healing, prasiolite symbolizes emotional healing energy and supports clarity through balance.
+A companion for personal growth in crystal healing, Prasiolite symbolizes healing energy for the emotions and supports clarity through balance.

 Symbols of Prasiolite Quartz

-Prasiolite gets its name from the Greek words prason (“leek”) and (“stone”).
+Prasiolite gets its name from the Greek words prason (“leek”) and lithos (“stone”).

-This “green amethyst” (an expression that is, however, incorrect from a mineralogical standpoint, since amethyst is defined by its purple color) belongs, just like amethyst, to the large quartz family, which includes rose quartz, rock crystal (or clear quartz ), and smoky quartz, which ranges in color from brown to black.
+This “green amethyst” (a term that is, however, incorrect from a mineralogical standpoint, since amethyst is defined by its purple color) belongs, just like amethyst, to the large quartz family, which includes rose quartz, rock crystal (or clear quartz ), and smoky quartz, which ranges in color from brown to black.

 Prasiolite's natural pale green color makes it a rare and highly sought-after gemstone in jewelry; it is often imitated using synthetic materials or by artificially heating certain iron-rich amethysts.

 Prasiolite has no documented ancient tradition.
-Contemporary beliefs articulate an intuitive sense that links its symbolism of vital energy to both emotional calm and mental clarity, much like crystal healing, which views the union of these two aspects as an ideal balance for and seeking personal growth.
+Contemporary traditions articulate an intuitive sense that associates its symbolism of vital energy with both emotional calm and mental clarity, much like crystal healing, which views the union of these two aspects as an ideal balance for those seeking personal growth.

 Stone of the Month